Tosin-JD/exam_hall_system/README.md

-# exam_hall_system
+# Exam Hall Management System
-This is a system for allocating halls for students writing examination.
+This is a system for allocating halls for students writing examinations.